azzonic/calcium_spiketrains_analysis/README.md

   Filename: Spike_Train_Analysis.py

   Description:
   This script is dedicated to the analysis of spike trains in cells stimulated with Carbachol (CCh).
-It is designed to perform a detailed statistical analysis of the spike trains to understand the underlying mechanisms and behaviors.
+It is designed to perform a detailed statistical analysis of the spike trains to understand the underlying mechanisms and behaviours.
+  Make sure to run the files:

+  - libraries.py,
+  - datetime_setup.py
+  - functions.py

+  before running the main script.
+  In datetime_setup, you can call the file by specifying the date and experiment number (an example file name is 20170815E1).

   Tasks:
   - Detrending Time Series Data: Removes the deterministic contributions from the Interspike Interval (ISI) and amplitude data, preparing it for unbiased statistical analysis.